maddisondesigns/customizer-custom-controls/readme.md

 [The WordPress Customizer – A Developers Guide (Part 2)](https://maddisondesigns.com/2017/05/the-wordpress-customizer-a-developers-guide-part-2)

 ## Changelog ##

+= 1.0.12 =
+- Fixed default value for Multi Select Select2.
+Default value should be comma delimited string not an array.
+- Changed Sanitize Callback function for default WP_Customize_Image_Control control.
+This control returns a URL string, not an image ID.

 = 1.0.11 =
 - Added new Upsell section that allows you to provide a link in the Customizer to an external URL.
 Useful if you're selling premium themes/plugins.